swillinger/knapsack/docs/design-tokens.md

 ## Design Token Groups

-Design Token Groups are unique to Bedrock and allow users to organize Design Token Categories into groups to best suit the needs of a given design system.
+Design Token Groups are unique to Knapsack and allow users to organize Design Token Categories into groups to best suit the needs of a given design system.
 For example, the group `Colors` may include `text-color`, `border-color`, and `background-color`.

 Any given Design Token Category can belong to multiple groups.
 For example `text-color` may be part of the `Colors` group as wells as a `Fonts` group.

 ## Example Design Token Files

-`tokens.yml` - This is the entry file identified in `bedrock.config.js`.
+`tokens.yml` - This is the entry file identified in `knapsack.config.js`.
 ```yaml
 imports:
   - ./alias.yml